With 280 pounds lost, Jane feels “better than ever”

 She’d tried many diets before and always ended up gaining back everything she had lost and more.
 However, she’d heard through lipedema support groups that a ketogenic diet might help.

 “I feel truly alive for the first time in a long time.
-I have a new vitality that I never thought would be possible for me at the age of 49,” Jane says.
+I have a new vitality that I never thought would be possible for me at the age of 49,” Jane said in September 2021.

 What’s your name, age, and where do you live?